 Country music often gets associated with male singers, but female country singers should not be overlooked.
-Their voices, at one moment soft and another moment powerful, bring the exact emotion needed for singing country songs.
+Their voices, at one moment soft and at another moment powerful, bring the exact emotion needed for singing country songs.

 1. Dolly Parton

 Parton’s hard work has paid off.
 Today she has had 44 albums reach the top 10 country albums list—a record amount for musicians, male or female.

 Her work is highly recognized, even outside of the country music scene, with 11 Grammy Awards, 3 American Music Awards, and nominations for Academy, Tony, and Emmy Awards.
 And to recognize her, Parton was inducted into the Country Music Hall of Fame for her outstanding work.

 She continues to work, not only as a singer but as a children’s book author and philanthropist, among many other roles.

-4. Reba McEntire
+3. Reba McEntire

 McEntire has created a career around songs about love, heartbreak, and family.
 These themes are also seen in her work as an actress.
 She most famously portrayed Reba Hart, a divorced mother trying to find her way, on the WB Network.

 McEntire’s singing and acting careers have seen huge success and recognition.
 In honor of her work, she was inducted into the Country Music Hall of Fame by a friend and fellow country music star, Dolly Parton.